Scabies Home Treatment With Vinegar And Baking Soda

 Household items you can use to kill scabies

-If you have hydrogen peroxide laying around your house, I recommend it as one of the cheapest and most effective treatments for scabies.
-When I dealt with scabies myself, using hydrogen peroxide gave me the fastest relief of all the remedies i’d tried.
+If you have hydrogen peroxide laying around your house, I recommend it as one of the cheapest and safest treatments for scabies.
+When I dealt with scabies myself, using hydrogen peroxide gave me the great relief compared to other remedies I I’d tried.
 It also doesn’t have any side effects like some other commonly used treatments.
 To use it, you can simply rub it directly on your rash or add it to your bath.

 Isopropyl (Rubbing) Alcohol